Crannogs Project

 Anyone wanting to take part in this project , please contact the project lead: Richard Guest guestcharles1@gmail.com

-For the purpose of this exercise, we are defining crannogs as small islands in freshwater lochs which are entirely or partially man-made.
-There is no maximum or minimum size but as a general rule, think of a big hut circle surrounded by water.
-The area of dry land may have increased or decreased over time, due to changes in water levels and erosion.
+The project aim is to build up a database of the location of crannogs in the Highlands and to investigate a select few in greater detail.
+For the purpose of this exercise, we are defining crannogs as small islands in freshwater lochs which are entirely or partially man made.
+There is no maximum or minimum size but as a rule, think of a big hut circle surrounded by water.
+Changes in water level over time may make the crannog appear larger or smaller than its original size.
 They are typically circular or ovoid and consist of a pile of rocks of fairly uniform size, no bigger than a two-man lift.
-There has been very little investigation since antiquarian times.
+There has been very little investigation since antiquarian times and there is almost no hard dating evidence for any of them.

 Desktop Study